freedomofpress/securedrop-docs/docs/source.rst

 |Check for response|

 If a journalist has responded, their message will appear on the next page.
-This page also allows you to upload another document or send another message to the journalist.
 Before leaving the page, you should delete any replies.
 In the unlikely event that someone learns your codename, this will ensure that they will not be able to see the previous correspondences you had with journalists.